Know How to Properly Cancel Recurring Payments and Which Legal Protections Exist for You

 If you have the ability to send a message from within your account, try using that as it is an internal message to the company that is coming from your verified 'logged-in' account.
 Include in your message that you are trying to cancel an automatic payment (and the subscription or service, if applicable) but that you are running into trouble.

 Cancelling payments to a company does not always automatically cancel the contract you may have made.
 If you are able to cancel automatic drafts for a company, you may still have to cancel a contract.
 Cable subscriptions and gym memberships are great examples.
 Just because you tell the company to stop drafting payments doesn't mean you've cancelled the service.
-Think of it like a loan.
+The same goes for loans.
 If you cancel automatic drafts for your car loan, you are still obligated to pay the loan.

 When you cancel, make sure that you have cancelled both the automatic payments and the contract or service if you no longer wish to have it.